dereknovak/LS180-LS/study_guide2.md

 # JOIN Statements
 https://launchschool.com/books/sql/read/joins

-- A `JOIN` statement creates a *transient table* by combining two separate relations connected through a foreign key.
+- A `JOIN` command creates a *transient table* by combining two separate relations connected through a foreign key.

 ## INNER JOIN

-- An `INNER JOIN` statement creates a transient table between two relations that includes only the rows where a definite match is made between the two columns used in the `ON` conditional statement.
+- An `INNER JOIN` command creates a transient table between two relations that includes only the rows where a definite match is made between the two columns used in the `ON` conditional statement.

 - Because the `INNER JOIN` is the most common method of joining relations, it can be aliased by simply using `JOIN`.